jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 I think that because we aren't slammed with the volume of support that a light-weight practitioner is, we get to build an amazing team, slowly and thoughtfully.
-We get to identify potential team members with special interests and skills that can make our customers more awesome.
+We get to identify potential team members with special interests and skills that can make our customers even more awesome.

 When you do that, customers will thank you (with their money) for considering their time in helping them achieve their goals.